 LL.M.
 Admissions Requirements

-Applicants must hold a Bachelor of Law (or equivalent degree) from an approved law school or have completed the formal requirements needed to practice law in their home countries.
+Applicants generally hold a Bachelor of Law (or equivalent degree) from an approved law school or have completed the formal requirements needed to practice law in their home countries.

 LLM Application - LSAC